fabiorocha/vscode-settings.json/README.md

 1. Replace your settings.json with the settings.json from this repository.
 2. Install the extension manager extension via: "ext install extension-manager".
-3. Run "Install Missing Extensions" - to install missing extensions the list defined in settings.json.
+3. Run "Install Missing Extensions" to install missing extensions from the list defined in settings.json.
 4. Reopen VS Code to activate extensions.
 5. Select your icons via: File > Preferences > File Icon Theme > VSCode Icons